F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 ------------------------------------
 |azure_img|

-.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for Azure Application Insights is available in Telemetry Streaming 1.11 and later.

 Required Information:

 - **Instrumentation Key**: If provided, **Use Managed Identity** must be *false* or omitted (default).
 Navigate to :guilabel:`Application Insights > {AppinsightsName} > Overview`